rharbird/microbit-challenges/docs/source/basics/data_types.rst

 	if temperature < 6:
 	   display.scroll("Cold" + str(temperature))

-.. note:: Python natively provides a lot of methods_, which makes using strings much easier and saves lot of time (although implementing them on your own initially might be a good programming exercise).
+.. note:: Python natively provides a lot of methods_, which makes using strings much easier and saves lot of time (although implementing them on your own initially
+	might be a good programming exercise).

 .. _methods: https://www.programiz.com/python-programming/methods/string

 Booleans
 ---------
 A Boolean value is a value that is either ``True`` or ``False``, also represented by `1` and `0`.
-In python, there is a number of operations that allow you to manipulate boolean expressions.
+In Python, there is a number of operations that allow you to manipulate boolean expressions.

-Comparisons
+Comparison
 ^^^^^^^^^^^^

 .. figure:: assets/booleanLogic.jpg